byjpr/oban_ui/README.md

 # Features
 - List all Jobs
-- Delete single job
+- Delete or Discard single job

 # TODO
 - delete all jobs
-- change job state
 - pagination